Public Defender, Queens Defenders, New York City

 What helped you get well and move to stability?

-After struggling to get my anxiety under control through diet, exercise, meditation, yoga, and therapy, I finally decided I needed to try medication.
+After struggling to get my anxiety under control through diet, exercise, mindfulness-based meditation, yoga, and talk therapy, I finally decided I needed to try medication.
 The first psychiatrist I saw didn’t listen to me and prescribed the wrong drugs.
 Happily, I found a very thoughtful psychiatrist who was able to find the right combination of medications that worked for me.
+In June 2020, I added Transcendental Meditation to my life.
+This mantra-based form of meditation was a blessing for me, as my anxiety brain doesn’t spin out of control the way it tended to with other forms of meditation.
+By the end of 2020, I was able to discontinue psychiatric medications; however, I would not hesitate to take medication again if my health deteriorated and medication was indicated.

 How do you manage your condition and stay healthy?

-In addition to medication and therapy, I have found great benefit from yoga and meditation and have recently taken up tai chi.
+I have eliminated most refined foods from my diet as a result of working with an Asian medicine specialist to learn foods that were good for my various medical conditions.
 I find swimming and walking therapeutic.
-I joined a Moderation Management women’s group, which focuses on the use of alcohol in moderation.
+I love to sing, and karaoke and church choir are part of my life.
 I also do a fair amount of “self-talk” – telling myself that I deserve to be happy and healthy; that I am smart and have expertise in my professional life.
-(It took me five years of my wonderful therapist making me practice that last part to really believe it!)
-I also have returned to the faith of my youth, as it provides my life with additional joy and meaning.
+(It took five years of my wonderful therapist making me practice that last part to really believe it!)
+I returned to public defense practice in September 2022, and I recently downsized to a studio apartment, which is just the right size for my life and good for the environment as well.

 What words of encouragement would you give to someone struggling with a condition similar to yours?